Tamanu oil: Uses

-The seeds yield a thick, dark green oil, used medicinally or as hair grease.
 The first neoflavone isolated in 1951 from natural sources was calophyllolide from C. inophyllum seeds.

 The fatty acid methyl esters derived from C. inophyllum seed oil meet the major biodiesel requirements in the United States (ASTM D 6751), and European Union (EN 14214).
 The average oil yield is 11.7 kg-oil/tree or 4680 kg-oil/hectare.
 In the northwest coastal areas of Luzon island in the Philippines, the oil was used for night lamps.
 This widespread use started to decline when kerosene, and later electricity, became available.
 It was also used as fuel to generate electricity to power radios during World War II.
 A farmer in Nagappattinam district of Tamil Nadu, India, has successfully used the oil as biodiesel to run his 5-hp pumpset.

-In Southern India, the oil is used to treat skin diseases: it is also applied topically in cases of rheumatism.
-The oil may have been useful in waterproofing cloth and is used as a varnish.
+In Southern India, the oil may have been useful in waterproofing cloth and is used as a varnish.
 An extract from the fruit was once used to make a brown dye to colour cloth.
 The oil can also be used to make soap.

-In most of the South Sea islands, tamanu (or sultan champa) oil is used as an analgesic medicine (natives use it for sciatica and rheumatism) and to cure ulcers and bad wounds.

-Oil extracted from the seeds is traditionally used topically to treat a wide range of skin injuries from burn, scar and infected wounds to skin diseases such as dermatosis, urticaria and eczema.
-CIO has been confirmed to be a safe topical solution.
-Studies showed that, through scratch test assay, CIO in 0.1% concentration accelerates keratinocyte wound healing.

-CIO exhibits high antibacterial activity against bacterial strains involved in acne.

-Recently, studies have shown that CIO appears a promising source to develop new antibiotics, notably to fight multi-drug resistant bacteria implicated in skin infections.